Volograms/vol_libs/README.md

 ## Set Up

 * Clone this repository.
-* Set up FFmpeg development libraries:
+* (Not required for web) Set up FFmpeg development libraries:
     * For Windows these can be found under the `thirdparty/ffmpeg_lgpl_free/` sub-directory, and you do not need to do anything.
     * On Ubuntu `sudo apt-get install build-essential clang libavcodec-dev libavdevice-dev libavformat-dev libavutil-dev libswscale-dev`.
     * On macOS `brew install ffmpeg`.